 We have made a successful bid to the National Lottery Heritage Fund to set up new Young Ranger groups in the Shropshire Hills.
 We are working with South Shropshire Youth Forum to help young people (12-16 year olds) develop an emotional connection with the special heritage of the AONB, and get involved and care for local heritage.

-When we are able to start, the activities will be designed around four core themes:
+Project activities will be designed around four core themes:

 - ACTION - Practical tasks to conserve natural or cultural heritage e.g. coppicing, hedgelaying, bracken bashing, scrub clearance, creating habitat, tree planting and would be closely linked to the skills element.